-Figure 12 - DataBench mock-up of the start of the registration of a new benchmark
+Figure 11 - DataBench Mock-up of the start of the Registration of a new Benchmark

-The example process continues until all different types of features listed in Section 3 have been established for the new benchmark.
+The example process continues until all different types of features listed in section 3 have been established for the new benchmark.
 At that point, the initial registration is finished and the benchmark is searchable by end users of the Toolbox.

 However, if the benchmark provider wishes to go a step further and automate the process of deploying and enabling the execution of the benchmark from the Toolbox, they should continue providing the rules of interpretation of the results and providing the Ansible recipes for deployment.
-An example of interpretation rule definition is shown in Figure 13.
+An example of interpretation rule definition is shown in Figure 12.
 In this case, the user selects one of the technical output results of the benchmark, in this case "throughput", and associates a certain threshold to qualify the output in a measurable way.
-In the example shown in Figure 13, a throughput higher that 100 means in this particular benchmark that the throughput is considered high in a scale ranging from 1 (very low) to 5 (very high).
+In the example shown in Figure 12, a throughput higher that 100 means in this particular benchmark that the throughput is considered high in a scale ranging from 1 (very low) to 5 (very high).
 The use of normalized scales for specific benchmarks will therefore allow having a way of comparing heterogeneous results from different benchmarks.

 A Web Page

-<⊐ <⇒ × ☆ tp://
+tp://

-DataBench
+DataBench -

 Benchmark Interpretation Rules

-Create New Rule Se Update Rule Set Benchmark name Q TEST_BENCHMARK
+Interpretation Rules Create New Rule Se Benchmark name Q TEST_BENCHMARK THROU > 100 q/s => HIGH

+Update Rule Set

-Delete Rule Set Benchmark feature type Technnical Feature Benchmark feature Throughput
+Delete Rule Set Benchmark feature type Technnical Feature

+Benchmark feature

 Condition

+Value 100

-Value 100 Units Queries/sec 🔽
+Units Queries/sec

 Category HIGH

+Technical KPIs

-Technical KPIs Cancel Save
+Cancel Save וו ב

-Business KPIs Gander
+Business KPIs

 Visualization

-"
+11

-Figure 13 - DataBench mock-up of the adding automation (interpretation rules)
+Figure 12 - DataBench Mock-up of the adding Automation (Interpretation Rules)

 After defining the interpretation rules for all the output results and the recipes for deployment, the benchmark is ready to be automated from the Toolbox.
-Technical users may therefore use the DataBench search and recommendation engines to find, deploy and execute their benchmarks, and provide the results back to the Toolbox.
+Technical users may therefore use the DataBench search and recommendation engines to find, deploy and execute their benchmarks, and provided the results back to the Toolbox.
 These results will be validated and processed giving the possibility to be compared with others and derive business insights as added value to both Technical and Business users.

-4.2 Relating indicators
+4.2 Relating Indicators